 If your hunt for forgotten money so far has been in vain, another avenue you can try is the Unclaimed Assets Register.

-This amasses information on unclaimed savings and investments in one searchable central database - however, to use this service you will be charged a fee (currently £25).
+It is owned by the credit reference agency Experian and holds information on unclaimed savings and investments in one searchable central database.
+You’ll be able to access companies associated with Experian - however, to use this service you will be charged a fee (currently £25).

-If you are lucky enough to find your lost money, you'll be entitled to all the interest accrued in the time since the account was opened.
+If you are lucky enough to find your lost money, you'll be entitled to all the interest accrued since the account was opened.

-Your money might be operating on a slow rate of interest, so after locating it you may want to switch to a new provider to make sure it benefits from a better interest rate.
+Your money might be operating on a slow rate of interest, so after locating it you may want to switch to a new provider to make sure it starts to benefit from a better interest rate.

 No matter how old the account is, and regardless of name changes, the money will still belong to you.
 You'll just need to provide identification, proving your current as well as previous names, and the money will be yours to claim.

-Savings that are long forgotten will not usually be in the best paying interest accounts or funds.
+Savings that are long forgotten will not usually not be earning much interest.
 So you should take a look at your new-found asset and see how you can make it work harder for you.

 You can use our savings account comparison to find the best savings rates for your money today.